Load Balancers

 Statistics

-The load balancer management page displays real-time HAProxy statistics collected every 30 seconds:
+The load balancer management page displays real-time statistics collected every 30 seconds:

 - Session counts per frontend and backend